SCEA Celebration Day

 Speakers

-Our speakers for the day include
+Our speakers for the day include:

 Mr Jordan Thyer

 Mr Jordan Thyer is a graduate of Swan Christian College, training and working as a chemical engineer before moving to the United Kingdom to study apologetics at the Oxford Centre for Christian Apologetics (OCCA).
 He returned to Perth to complete a Masters of Divinity at Trinity Theological College and has served as a youth pastor at Mundaring Church of Christ.
 He now serves as the Senior Pastor at Providence Church, Midland.
-He is married to Rachel (a longtime Swan staff member), has two daughters, and is responsible for preaching, equipping congregants for ministry, leading the staff team, and the overall direction of the church.
+He is married to Rachel (a longtime Swan staff member), has four young children, and is responsible for preaching, equipping congregants for ministry, leading the staff team, and the overall direction of the church.

 Presenter: